 Chicken- You can substitute chicken breasts with chopped chicken tenders or boneless skinless chicken thighs

 Veggies- Serve this healthy orange chicken with any vegetables you like.
-Our favorite are green beans or broccoli.
+Our favorites are green beans or broccoli.
+You could also serve it with our cauliflower fried rice.

 Orange Juice– You can sub regular bottled orange juice with freshly squeezed orange juice but we don’t recommend it.
 We don’t recommend low calorie or low sugar orange juice in this recipe.
 It can make the sauce taste bitter.
 Do not try to cut back on the orange juice used.
 The orange juice helps the sauce thicken and is necessary